-NSA 3901 |
+NSA 3901 (level 6)

 The aim of this prescribing qualification is to enable you to support person-centred and holistic care as well as to develop your clinical skills and enhance your professional practice.
-Upon completion you will be a safe community practitioner prescriber who is competent to assess, manage and prescribe in your area of clinical expertise, working in conjunction with your patients and multidisciplinary team to give holistic care.
+Upon completion, you will be a safe community practitioner prescriber who is competent to assess, manage and prescribe in your area of clinical expertise, working in conjunction with your patients and multidisciplinary team to give holistic care.

 You will enhance patient access to community services and be supported and encouraged to develop the level of skills, knowledge and professionalism which are essential to the successful completion of the module.

-If you are a registered nurse or midwife or a Specialist Community Public Health Nurse (SCPHN) working in the community then this module will allow you to prescribe products from the Nurses’ Formulary.
+If you are a registered nurse or midwife or a Specialist Community Public Health Nurse (SCPHN) working in the community, then this module will allow you to prescribe products from the Nurses’ Formulary.

 The module has been validated by the Nursing and Midwifery Council and can be taken at level 6 or 7 and can be accredited to a postgraduate award such as a master’s degree.

-Students on the community practitioner prescribing route will be taught alongside the independent and supplementary prescribing students but will also have some separate seminars and workshops that reflects their specific needs as they move towards a community nurse prescribing qualification.
+Students on the community practitioner prescribing route will be taught alongside the independent and supplementary prescribing students but will also have some separate online seminars and workshops that reflects their specific needs as they move towards a community nurse prescribing qualification.

-There will also be a Practice Assessment which will take take the form of 10 days (65 hours) of supervised clinical practice (50% weighting) as well as successful completion of the Practice Assessment Document.
+There will also be a Practice Assessment which will take the form of 10 days (65 hours) of supervised clinical practice (50% weighting) as well as successful completion of the Practice Assessment Document.

-To apply for this module, please download and complete the Entry Criteria Form then complete the Nursing CPD application form.
+Please download and complete the Entry Criteria Form then complete the Nursing CPD application form.
 Please ensure to upload your completed Entry Criteria form when submitting the completed application form.